jaimeiniesta/metainspector/README.md

 ## Examples

-You can find some sample scripts on the samples folder, including a basic scraping and a spider that will follow external links using a queue.
+You can find some sample scripts on the `examples` folder, including a basic scraping and a spider that will follow external links using a queue.
 What follows is an example of use from irb:

     $ irb
     >> require 'metainspector'